-- D1.9 All of the landscape and visual sensitivities detailed at the type level are relevant to this landscape.
-Specific features sensitive to change in this area are: - The secondary escarpment running between Twyford and Droxford with its chalk grassland and hanger woodland. - The large area of early assarted enclosures with thick hedgerows and significant tracts of ancient woodland e.g. Preshaw Wood and Dur Wood. - Areas of unimproved chalk grassland at Beacon Hill. - The enclosure in Preshaw Woods and round barrow cemetery on Beacon Hill. - The rural villages of Owlesbury, Upham and Upper Swanmore. - The minor designed landscapes at Longwood Park, Marwell House, Belmore House, Upham House, Preshaw House, Hazel Holt, Park House and Hill Place (all on Hampshire County Council's register). - The strong rural, secluded character of the landscape which may be threatened by expansion of settlements which abut its southern edge. - The panoramic views across downland and, from Beacon Hill, across the Meon Valley to Winchester Hill.
+- D1.10 All of the landscape and visual sensitivities detailed at the type level are relevant to this landscape.
+Specific features sensitive to change in this area are: - The secondary escarpment running between Twyford and Droxford with its chalk grassland and hanger woodland. - The large area of early assarted enclosures with thick hedgerows and significant tracts of ancient woodland e.g. Preshaw Wood and Dur Wood. - Areas of unimproved chalk grassland at Beacon Hill. - Area of semi-natural woodland, fen grassland, open water and wetland at The Moors Local Nature Reserve and SSSI, recognised for its importance of wildflowers. - The enclosure in Preshaw Woods and round barrow cemetery on Beacon Hill. - The rural villages of Owlesbury, Upham and Upper Swanmore. - The minor designed landscapes at Longwood Park, Marwell House, Belmore House, Upham House, Preshaw House, Hazel Holt, Park House and Hill Place (all on Hampshire County Council's register). - The strong rural, secluded character of the landscape which may be threatened by expansion of settlements which abut its southern edge. - The panoramic views across downland and, from Beacon Hill, across the Meon Valley to Winchester Hill.